 Campus is fully wireless and wired (including residence halls.)
 Computer clusters are located in the residence halls, library, the College Center, the Computer Center, and many academic buildings.
 More

-Students (usually juniors) may apply for a year or a semester away in Vassar-sponsored programs (France, Germany, Ireland, Italy, Russia, and Spain) or preapproved programs offered by other colleges.
+Students (usually juniors) may apply for a year or a semester away in Vassar-sponsored programs (Costa Rica, England, France, Germany, Ireland, Italy, Russia, and Spain) or preapproved programs offered by other colleges.
 Students may also apply for approved programs at various U.S. institutions, including the historically Black colleges and members of the Twelve College Exchange.
 More

 About 500 students each year do field work for academic credit in local organizations and agencies or in New York City.
 Over 300 students each year work one-on-one with faculty as paid research assistants or academic interns in the sciences, social sciences, arts, and humanities.
 More